-he Delaware Valley Bead Society (DVBS) will sponsor Pat Rinderle’s “Kumihimo Earrings” on Tuesday, November 21, 2017, at 7pm in the Café of the Hunterdon County Senior Center, 4 Gauntt Place - Building #1, Flemington, NJ.
+he Delaware Valley Bead Society (DVBS) will sponsor Debbie Vine's "Intro to Precious Metal Clay" program on Tuesday, April 17, at 7pm in the Café of the Hunterdon County Senior Center, 4 Gauntt Place - Building #1, Flemington, NJ.
 The program is free and open to the public, but non-members must pre-register.

-Rinderle is a member of the DVBS and has previously taught a basic Kumihimo class.
-She will present her program during the two-hour DVBS meeting.
-To register, e-mail your name, address and phone number to firstname.lastname@example.org or call (908) 246-1231.
+Vine is a member of the DVBS and will present her program during the two-hour DVBS meeting To register, e-mail your name, address, phone number to firstname.lastname@example.org or call (908) 246-1231.